-Why bother reducing the time your phone takes to automatically lock the screen?
+Why should you reduce the time your phone takes to automatically lock the screen?
 Less down time makes it less likely someone will swipe your handset before it locks itself.
 This will also reduce battery drain, because the screen will stay lit for a shorter period.
-From Settings, head to Display, tap Advanced, and choose Sleep.
+From Settings, head to Display, tap Advanced, and choose Screen Timeout.
 Then you can pick a time-out period that works for you.

 13. Customize notifications from specific contacts

-To help you instantly identify who's calling—and to decide whether or not to pick up—you can assign certain contacts unique ringtones.
-Your default ringtone will remain the same—change it in Settings, under Sound, via the Phone ringtone option.
-To change notification settings for individuals, launch the Contacts app, tap on a contact name, open the menu (three dots on the top right), and choose Set ringtone.
+To help you instantly identify who’s calling—and to decide whether or not to pick up—you can assign certain contacts unique ringtones.
+Your default ringtone will remain the same—change it in Settings, under Sound & Vibration, and choosing Phone ringtone.
+To change notification settings for individuals, launch the Contacts app, tap the Contacts tab and then a contact name.
+Open the menu (three dots on the top right), and choose Set ringtone.
 Then you can select a specific sound from a list.

 14. Change volume levels separately

 You might not want to play your podcasts at the same volume as your ringtone.
-To adjust those separately, launch Settings and open the Sound menu.
-Here, you'll find volume sliders for media, alarms, and ringtones.
-You can also access individual volume settings by pressing the physical volume button, which will make one slider appear on screen, and then tapping the down-pointing arrow to the right.
-This will open a drop-down menu where you can see all three volume sliders.
+To adjust those separately, launch Settings and open the Sound & Vibration menu.
+Here, you’ll find volume sliders for media, call, alarms, and ringtones.
+You can also access individual volume settings by pressing the physical volume button, which will make one slider appear on screen, and then tapping the slider option on the bottom.
+This will open a menu where you can see all three volume sliders.

 15. Unlock your phone in your car

-Once you're securely seated in your car, you might want your phone to unlock itself.
+Once you’re securely seated in your car, you might want your phone to unlock itself.
 This would let you open a map without entering a code, and would allow any passengers to put on your favorite tunes.
-Android can do this by recognizing your car stereo as a "trusted" Bluetooth device, one that proves you're in possession of your phone.
-From Settings, head to Security & location, then Smart Lock, then Trusted device.
-Finally, work through the simple setup process, and then your phone will unlock when it's in the presence of your car stereo.
+Android can do this by recognizing your car stereo as a “trusted” Bluetooth device, one that proves you’re in possession of your phone.
+From Settings, head to Security, then Smart Lock, then Trusted devices.
+Finally, work through the simple setup process, and then your phone will unlock when it’s in the presence of your car stereo.

 16. Turn on Wi-Fi automatically

-Keeping your Wi-Fi off while you're out and about increases your phone's security and preserves its battery.
-But in the presence of a strong, trusted Wi-Fi network, one that you've used in the past, Android 8.0 Oreo can automatically turn your phone's Wi-Fi back on.
+Keeping your Wi-Fi off while you’re out and about increases your phone’s security and preserves its battery.
+But in the presence of a strong, trusted Wi-Fi network, one that you’ve used in the past, Android 10.0 and 11.0 can automatically turn your phone’s Wi-Fi back on.
 From Settings, tap Network & Internet, then Wi-Fi, then Wi-Fi preferences.
 Finally, turn on the Turn on Wi-Fi automatically toggle switch.

 17. Change notification priorities

-Oreo also lets you prioritize different types of notifications from a given app.
+The latest versions of Android also let you prioritize different types of notifications from a given app.
 In Gmail, for example, you might choose to receive a noisy alert for important emails and a less obtrusive one for regular updates.
 Open Settings, tap Apps & notifications, and pick a specific app or tap See all to view a full list.
-Different apps will offer different categories of alerts, so choose App notifications to view them and configure different sounds for each.
+Different apps will offer different categories of alerts, so choose Notifications to view them and configure different sounds for each.

 18. Quickly switch between apps

-Jumping immediately from app to app is not, strictly speaking, a setting—but it still makes a very useful shortcut.
-A single tap on the Overview button, which is the square icon in the navigation bar, brings up a view of all your open apps as tabs.
-However, if you double-tap on the button, you'll immediately jump from your current app to the one you were previously using.
+Jumping immediately from app to app is not, strictly speaking, an Android setting—but it still makes a very useful shortcut.
+On Android 8.0 a single tap on the Overview button—the square icon in the navigation bar—brings up a view of all your open apps as tabs.
+However, if you double-tap on the button, you’ll immediately jump from your current app to the one you were previously using.
 On Android 11, however, you have no buttons but you can still jump seamlessly between apps.
 While on an app, make a short swipe up from the bottom of the screen and then to the right to jump directly to the next opened app.